The Ogre Downstairs: Plot summary

 Sally is located at a relative's home, and she is persuaded to return.
 The Ogre then returns the chemistry sets to the mysterious store from which they came.
 After the Ogre and the children clean the house, and following one more adventure at the supermarket with chemicals the children held back, Sally returns.
-But there is one more chemical, and this turns base metal into gold.
+One more chemical, however, remained and this one turns base metal into gold.
 This generates enough gold that allows them to buy a larger house, and the tensions dissipate.
 The children run wild in the new house as they realise the Ogre's bark is worse than his bite.

 Reception and reviews

 Author Neil Gaiman, when reading the last chapter of this book aloud to his daughter, realised to his amusement that the "classical Greek" spoken by the Hells Angels who sprout in the supermarket parking lot turns out to be colloquial English when the Greek letters are sounded out.

 In an essay exploring an ordinary human being with human frailties, one of which is intolerance of the chaos that living with children brings, and simultaneously, the Ogre realises his actions are causing the children to perceive him as a brute.
 Gross concludes that The Ogre Downstairs' ultimate theme is "the transformation of a difficult and chaotic family situation into one of greater maturity and acceptance; the chemistry sets themselves are agents of this change, this alchemical transformation".